python-happybase/happybase/doc/installation.rst

 Next steps
 ==========

-Now that you have HappyBase installed on your machine, continue with the :doc:`tutorial <tutorial>` to learn how to use it.
+Now that you successfully installed HappyBase on your machine, continue with the :doc:`tutorial <tutorial>` to learn how to use it.

 .. vim: set spell spelllang=en: